sailendrachettri/alphanews/README.md

   npm run start
 ```

-# Features to be added
+# New features to be added
 - Save favorite news at one place
 - Share new on social handles
 - Custom full article reading page